damianhakert/damianhakert.github.io/source/handbook/sales/index.html.md

 1. If the customer declines to be a reference in any way, please note that we cannot mention them in any external conversations with prospects or investors.
 Please make sure to add notes in the Reference Notes field on why the customer declined.
 1. Once the opportunity is closed won, the field "type" on the account object will change to "Customer".
 1. A task will be auto created in Salesforce.com reminding you to update the Technology Stack field on the account to reflect the GitLab Tools they are using.
 Example: GitLab Issue Tracker, CI, Wiki
+1. Create an add-on or Existing Account (new division) opportunity if there has been one identified by you at this time.

 **Reference Types:**